Henry Hastings Sibley: Role in Dakota War of 1862

 government, largely due to the ongoing Civil War, many Dakota people saw an opportunity to retake the lands of Minnesota and began attacking the settlers in an effort to drive them out.

+Commanding Officer

 On August 19, 1862, Governor Alexander Ramsey appointed former Governor Sibley as colonel of volunteers.
-He was directed to the upper Minnesota River to lead a relief party to Fort Ridgely, which had been under attack from Dakota warriors led by Little Crow.
+He was directed to the upper Minnesota River to lead an expedition of relief to Fort Ridgely, which had been under attack from Dakota warriors led by Little Crow.
 On August 29, Sibley's forces rescued the 250 settlers left after the Dakota abandoned the fort four days earlier, after their failed attempt to capture it.

-After that, he was involved in the following engagements: